PennyLaneAI/qml/glossary.rst

         Quantum analog of a classical Boltzmann machine, in which nodes are replaced by spins or qubits.
 An energy-based machine learning model.

     :doc:`Quantum Circuit Learning </glossary/quantum_circuit_learning>`
-        A variational framework that can be used to teach quantum neural networks to perform both linear and nonlienar function approximation and classification tasks.
+        A variational framework that can be used to teach quantum neural networks to perform both linear and nonlinear function approximation and classification tasks.

     :doc:`Quantum Convolutional Neural Network </glossary/quanvolutional_neural_network>`
         Quantum analog of a convolutional neural network.